CryptoOnion/doc/faq.md

 ## Where are my exceptions?

 Per default, exceptions are not printed in Loci.
 So if your application just stops working, be sure to handle all possible exceptions yourself.
 For example, `.asLocal_?` might throw an exception if the Await times out.
 Therefore, it can help to wrap it in a `Try {}`.

+In Scala-Loci 0.4.0 this behavior changed.
+Exception will be printed now by default.